tmoi29/tenaciousTurtles/README.md

 ## Features

-The user may provide his/her location by providing a zip code or allowing Welp to access GPS, IP, and other network information.
+The user may provide his/her location by providing a zip code or allowing Welp to access GPS, IP, and other network information in order for us to provide information on restaurants near you.
+We provide information such as the restaurant's address, menu, type of cuisine, ratings, and reviews.
-A user may also log in to leave reviews for restaurants in addition to the existing reviews provided by Zomato.
+A user may also log in to leave reviews for restaurants in addition to the existing reviews provided by Zomato, as well as save restaurants as Favorites.

 ## Launch Instructions